osenn15/DS202-Final-Project/README.md

 -   How does smoking and alcohol affect an individuals chances to have diabetes?
 -   Is there a relationship between heart disease/attack or stroke and diabetes?
 Does this differ between men and women?
--   How do physical activity and diet (eating fruits and veggies) affect the likelihood of getting diabetes?
+-   How do physical activity and diet (eating fruits and vegetables) affect the likelihood of getting diabetes?
 Is one significantly more influential than the other?
 -   What is the relationship between mental health and diabetes?
 Is poor mental health associated with poor physical activity levels and/or diet which in turn affects the occurrence of diabetes?